Bayesian Multi-line Intensity Mapping

 \section{Results}

 Here, we present the results of inference using our fiducial model with the SPHEREx deep-field noise level.
 The mock observed power spectra $\{\mathbf{C}_\ell^d\}$ are produced by the fiducial parameter set described in Section~\ref{S:fiducial_params}.
-This set $M_i(z)$'s to piece-wise linear functions anchored at redshifts $z=0,1,...,6$, and the value of $M_i(z)$ for each line is fixed to an analytical model described in Section~\ref{S:line_modeling}.
+That is, we set $M_i(z)$'s to piecewise linear functions anchored at redshifts $z=0,1,...,6$, and the value of $M_i(z)$ for each line is fixed to an analytical model described in Section~\ref{S:line_modeling}.
 For each of the four lines, we fit for 7 linear coefficients $\{c_{ij}\}$ that define the $M_i(z)$ function.
-In summary, our data consists of the $64\times 64$ (64 spectral channels) symmetric matrices of $\{\mathbf{C}_\ell^d\}$ in eight $\ell$ bins, and we fit for 28 parameters (7 parameters for each of the 4 lines) in total.
+In summary, our data consist of the $64\times 64$ (64 spectral channels) symmetric matrices of $\{\mathbf{C}_\ell^d\}$ in eight $\ell$ bins, and we fit for 28 parameters (7 parameters for each of the 4 lines) in total.

-With the input spectra $\{\mathbf{C}_\ell^d\}$, we first use the Newton-Raphson method to find the parameter set $\mathbf{\Theta}_{\rm max}$ that maximizes the log-likelihood function (Section~\ref{S:newtons}).
-The Newton-Raphson optimization in our case can efficiently converge within a few tens of steps.
+With the input spectra $\{\mathbf{C}_\ell^d\}$, we first use the Newton--Raphson method to find the parameter set $\mathbf{\Theta}_{\rm max}$ that maximizes the log-likelihood function (Section~\ref{S:newtons}).
+The Newton--Raphson optimization in our case can efficiently converge within a few tens of steps.
 Then, we calculate the covariance on parameters using the Fisher matrix (Section~\ref{S:fisher}).

 Figure~\ref{F:corner} displays the inference results on the fiducial model.
 We run the inference on cases with and without adding sample variance fluctuations to the data ($\{\mathbf{C}_\ell^d\}$), respectively.
-The case with sample variance fluctuations (orange contour) represents a realistic scenario, and the results show that our algorithm gives parameter constraints within about a 1$\sigma$ level of the truth as expected.
-As a sanity check, we also run the case without sample variance fluctuations in the input data (blue contour).
-In this case, the likelihood function peaks at exactly the truth input values, verifying that our Newton-Raphson method can successfully locate the maximum a posteriori.
+The case with sample variance fluctuations (orange contours) represents a realistic scenario, and the results show that our algorithm gives parameter constraints within about a 1$\sigma$ level of the truth, as expected.
+As a sanity check, we also run the case without sample variance fluctuations in the input data (blue contours).
+In this case, the likelihood function peaks at exactly the truth input values, verifying that our Newton--Raphson method can successfully locate the maximum a posteriori.